Charlize Theron: 1991–2002: Early work and breakthrough

-Although she saw herself as a dancer, Theron won a one-year modelling contract at age 16 at a local competition in Salerno, Italy and moved with her mother to Milan, Italy.
+Although she saw herself as a dancer, Theron left South Africa at age 16 to begin a modeling career in Europe.
+That same year, she won a one-year modelling contract at a local competition in Salerno, Italy and moved with her mother to Milan, Italy.
 After Theron spent a year modelling throughout Europe, she and her mother moved to the United States; they resided in New York City and Miami.
 In New York, she attended the Joffrey Ballet School, where she trained as a ballet dancer until a knee injury closed this career path.
 As Theron recalled in 2008:

 I went to New York for three days to model, and then I spent a winter in New York in a friend's windowless basement apartment.
 I was broke, I was taking class at the Joffrey Ballet, and my knees gave out.
 I realized I couldn't dance anymore, and I went into a major depression.
 My mom came over from South Africa and said, "Either you figure out what to do next or you come home, because you can sulk in South Africa".

 In 1994, Theron flew to Los Angeles on a one-way ticket her mother bought for her; she intended to work in the film industry.
 During her initial months there, she lived in a motel with the $300 budget that her mother had given her; she continued receiving checks from New York and lived "from paycheck to paycheck".
 Theron stole bread from a basket in a restaurant to survive.
 One day, she went to a Hollywood Boulevard bank to cash a few checks, including one her mother had sent to help with the rent; however; the check from her mother was rejected because it was out-of-state and she was not an American citizen.
 Theron argued and pleaded with the bank teller until talent agent John Crosby, who was the next customer behind her, cashed it for her and gave her his business card.

 Crosby introduced Theron to an acting school.
 In 1995, she played her first non-speaking film role in the horror film Children of the Corn III: Urban Harvest.
 In Theron's first speaking role, she portrayed hitwoman Helga Svelgen in 2 Days in the Valley (1996).
 Despite the film's mixed reviews, Theron drew attention due to her beauty and to a scene in which she fought Teri Hatcher's character.
 Theron feared being typecast as characters similar to Helga and recalled being asked to repeat her performance in the film during auditions: "A lot of people were saying, 'You should just hit while the iron's hot' [...]
 But playing the same part over and over doesn't leave you with any longevity.
 And I knew it was going to be harder for me, because of what I look like, to branch out to different kinds of roles".